 UC often describes its diversity aspirations in terms of "reflecting the diversity of California."
 Both the University and the state are much more diverse than the nation as a whole.
 However, while the University community has become increasingly diverse, it has not kept pace with demographic changes in California, especially the rapid growth of the Chicano/Latino population.
-In Fall 2012, the University community of approximately 365,000 students, faculty, and staff was 17% Chicano/Latino compared to about 38% for California as a whole.
-African-Americans represented 5% of the University community compared to 6.6% for California as a whole.

 Racial and ethnic diversity at the University changes slowly over time as populations turn over.
 At the undergraduate level, students turn over every four to five years, providing an opportunity for the University to become more responsive to demographic shifts in the graduating high school population.
 Conversely, faculty careers can last 30 to 40 years, requiring a longer trajectory for these population shifts.
 Since new faculty hires are more diverse than the faculty as a whole, slowing of faculty hiring in response to budget cuts could result in delays in diversifying the faculty.
-Over the last 16 years, proportions of underrepresented minorities (Chicano/Latino, African-American, or American Indian) have increased among undergraduates by 33% compared to an increase of only 24% among ladder-rank faculty.
-In Fall 2012, 24.8% of UC's almost 182,000 undergraduates were underrepresented minorities, compared to only 18.6% of 133,000 undergraduates in Fall 1996.
-In Fall 2012, 8.7% of all 9,800 ladder rank faculty were underrepresented minorities, compared to just 7% of all 8.000 ladder rank faculty in Fall 1996.

 Staff Diversity.
 The most diversity is seen among UC's Professional and Support Staff, and the least among its Senior Management Group, although UC now has its first female President and its top two leaders, the President and the Provost, are women.
-Despite some progress over the years, in 2012, the Senior Management Group (consisting of 182 employees) was 80% white and 59% male.
-Among the over 92,000 Professional and Support Staff, two-thirds are women across all racial and ethnic groups.
-In Fall 2012, 27% of all 102,500 non-academic staff were underrepresented minorities and 51% were racial and ethnic minorities (including Asian Americans), up from 25.4% underrepresented minorities and 42% racial and ethnic minorities in Fall 1996 (72,500 total non-academic staff population in Fall 1996).
-The largest increase was among Asian Americans who comprised 17% of all staff in Fall 1996 compared to 23% in Fall 2012, followed by Chicano/Latino staff (13.5% in Fall 1996 compared to 19% in Fall 2012).
+Despite some progress over the years, in 2013, the Senior Management Group (consisting of 175 employees) was 76.6% white and 61.7% male.
+Among the nearly 93,000 Professional and Support Staff, two-thirds are women across all racial and ethnic groups.

+In Fall 2013, 27% of all 103,500 non-academic staff were underrepresented minorities and 51.6% were racial and ethnic minorities (including Asian Americans), up from 25.4% underrepresented minorities and 42% racial and ethnic minorities in Fall 1996 (72,500 total non-academic staff population in Fall 1996).
+The largest increase was among Asian Americans who comprised 17% of all staff in Fall 1996 compared to 23.7% in Fall 2013, followed by Chicano/Latino staff (13.5% in Fall 1996 compared to 19.1% in Fall 2013).